Executive Team

 Brennan holds a Master’s degree in Professional Communication and has undertaken community-based research on cultural safety in healthcare, an area that she believes is critical to improving the health outcomes of First Nations people.

-Naomi Williams, Acting Vice President, Regional Operations, Fraser Salish
+Naomi Williams, Vice President, Regional Operations, Fraser Salish

 Naomi Williams is a descendant of the Qu'wut'sun Tribes with family roots throughout Coast Salish territories.
-With an academic background in, Criminology, Aboriginal Trauma, and Conflict Resolution, she brings over 30 years of experience facilitating spaces for dialogue, education, and engagement that cultivate meaningful partnerships with First Nations.
-Her professional career reflects a lifelong journey of passionately advocating for improvements in access to culturally safe services for First Nation and Indigenous people across BC.
-Driven by her passionate desire to influence change, Naomi has held numerous Leadership roles within First Nation Communities, Board of Directors, Senior Executive Management, and frontline services with organizations such as the Indian Residential School Survivors Society, The Native Courtworker and Counselling Association of British Columbia, The Law Society of British Columbia, Vancouver Native Housing, City of Vancouver Indigenous Advisory and Aboriginal Child and Family Service.
+With an academic background in, Criminology, Aboriginal Trauma, and Conflict Resolution, she brings over 30 years of experience facilitating spaces for dialogue, education, and engagement that has cultivated meaningful partnerships with First Nations.
+Her professional career reflects a lifelong journey advocating for trauma-informed culturally safe services for First Nation and Indigenous people across BC.
+Driven by her passionate desire to influence change, Naomi has held numerous Leadership roles within First Nation Communities, Board of Directors, Senior Executive Management, and frontline services with organizations such as the Indian Residential School Survivors Society, The Native Courtworker and Counselling Association of British Columbia, The Law Society of British Columbia, Vancouver Native Housing Society, City of Vancouver Urban Indigenous Peoples’ Advisory Committee, and Aboriginal Child and Family Services Society.

 Kim Brooks, Vice President, Regional Operations, Vancouver Coastal